 Posted In: UK- EU

-Erika Szyszczak is a Research Professor in Law at the University of Sussex and a Fellow of UKTPO
+Professor Erika Szyszczak is Professor Emerita and a Fellow of UKTPO, University of Sussex.

 Posted In: UK- EU